Harvesting to processing guidelines

 Packaging to reduce exposure to light, moisture and oxygen enhances the final taste of the nuts, and increases the shelf life.
 The society has developed criteria to ensure the highest standards are maintained.

-Information on current initiatives can be obtained by contacting the society.
+Information on current initiatives might be obtained by contacting the society.